 RemovePageInfo -- Combines the effects of RemoveEmbosserInfo and RemovePrinterInfo.
-Note that it is not actually possible to use those two separate switches together, hence RemovePageInfo is provided to strip both printer and embosser information from a document.
+Note that it is not actually possible to use those two separate switches at the same time, hence RemovePageInfo is provided to strip both printer and embosser information from a document.

-dumpstyles:<name> -- Writes ("dumps") the styles definitions for a document into the named file.
+dumpstyles:<name> -- Writes all the style definitions for a document into the named file.
 If this option is used, only one input file can be specified.
 (The behavior of this option is undefined if more than one document file is specified.)
 After this option is processed, DBT will exit if there is no further processing to be done.

 dumpstyles_xml:<name> -- Works just like dumpstyles, except that the "dump" file is written in XML format.

 Once again, the path to the DBT folder is ignored for these examples, to concentrate on the use of different options.

 To open and emboss two files (Florida.dxp, Georgia.dxp) to a named embosser (Romeo):

 dbtw /braille:Romeo Florida.dxp Georgia.dxp